vik-s/infrastructure/roles/pve/README.md

 - Define the disk in `roles/pve/vars/main.yaml` under the `data_disks` or `parity_disks` variable.
 - Ensure `setup_disks = true`.
 - Run `make gaara`.

+## Installing and upgrade SnapRaid and MergerFS
+- Step1
+- Step2

 ## Enabling Wireguard (if running an application like wg-easy)
 - Right now, I am running Wireguard in pfSense.
 I'll document this if I switch to running a container.
 The role works though.